Teemamin/online_cookbook/README.md

 * user Y: a user that has some experience cooking but isn't sure what they are looking for: our enticing category collections and search option helps make does descions alot easier.
-* user Z: the ability to share your own recipes with the community: as a user more especially if you love food like i do, will surely be a retrun user given the ability to share your craft with others , using our add recipe section.
+* user Z: the ability to share your own recipes with the community: as a user more especially if you love food like i do, will surely be a return user given the ability to share your craft with others using our add recipe section.
 #### Return users:
 * user: i am a mum that loves to cook for my family: i have tired the recipes and my family loved every bit of it, so i will love to share my own recipes with the community to help others share that love.
-* user: on my first visit to th site i had little to no prior experience with cooking but after trying the step by step recipes: i am back for more.
+* user: on my first visit to the site i had little to no prior experience with cooking but after trying the step by step recipes: i am back for more.
-* user: food blogger: i am a food blogger: with passion for sharing my craft and experience with the world, this platform is an additional method of expanding my audience.
+* user: food blogger: i am a food blogger: with passion for sharing my craft and experience with the world, this platform is an additional avenue of expanding my audience.
 #### Wireframes: